grafana/mimir/docs/sources/mimir/send/otel-exponential-histograms/_index.md

 1. Clean up recording rules and alerts by deleting the explicit bucket histogram version of the rule or alert.

 ## Bucket boundary calculation

+Bucket boundaries for exponential histograms are calculated similarly to those for native histograms.
+The only difference is that for exponential histograms, bucket offsets are shifted by one.

+For example:

+For more information, refer to [bucket boundary calculation](https://grafana.com/docs/mimir/next/send/native-histograms/#bucket-boundary-calculation) in the documentation for native histograms.